 5. Maintain the landscaping.
 Remove rotten leaves and debris that also hold water.
 Be sure to check under things (like your deck) for rotting organic material that are sure to become home to mosquito larvae.
 Some plants are said to have insect repelling properties and naturally repel mosquitoes.
 Try planting lemon thyme, catnip, lemon balm, lavender, basil, garlic, rosemary and marigolds as deterrents.

 6. Repair cracks in the septic.
 “If there’s a way for mosquitoes to get into your septic tank to lay their eggs, they will find it.
 Search for any place they could get in, such as uncovered ventilation pipes, cracks in the tank walls, and gaps in the septic tank cover.Cover ventilation pipes with screen mesh tight enough to prevent insects from flying through.
 Use cement to repair your tank walls.
 Replace tank covers that don’t have a snug fit.
 If you have an abandoned septic tank on your property, consider filling it in to keep it from turning into a big mosquito condo unit.” – Swim University

 7. Try to trap them.

-8. Consider a mosquito repellent device.
-Stop by our Retail Store to pick up a Thermacell Zone Mosquito Repellent.
+8. Consider a mosquito repellent device like the Thermacell Zone Mosquito Repellent.
 “This technology stops mosquitoes before they get close enough to bite or bother you.
-Now you can say goodbye to messy chemical sprays and lotions.” – Thermacell
+Now you can say goodbye to messy chemical sprays and lotions.”
+Thermacell

 9. Mist and spray them away.
 Home mist machines, professional yard spraying services, and do-it-yourself insecticide application can all help relieve mosquito problems.
 These should all be used carefully, especially with children and pets in the yard.
 The EPA cautions, “No pesticide should be regarded as 100% risk free.”